 However, since there’s no real oversight on label terminology, some manufacturers will define ‘<0.3%’ as “THC-free,” “Zero-THC,” or “ND THC.”

 While this may seem cause for concern, the truth is that 0.3% or less THC is such a minuscule amount that it will not cause any side effects, including intoxicating effects.
-There is also a nearly impossible chance of topical CBD products causing anyone to fail a drug test
+There is also a nearly impossible chance of topical products containing the inactive ingredient, CBD, causing anyone to fail a drug test

 At the end of the day, you want to offer a product that is safe and trustworthy.